 The eternal city is one of my absolute favorite places to visit.
 I love walking amongst the ruins and imagining what life was like back in the height of the Roman empire.
 I am enthralled by the passion the Italians have for food, romance, wine… just about everything really!
-Rome is just an incredible place to visit!
+Rome is just an incredible place to visit and Walks of Italy showed us how incredible!

 If you are planning a trip to Rome one of the things I highly recommend is booking a walking tour within one of the first few days you arrive.
 Walking tours allow you to get acquainted with the area quickly and easily by covering a lot of ground while ensuring you don’t miss a single sight.
 Guides help familiarize you with the area, educate you on the incredible sights that surround you and give you tips for the rest of your trip.
 On my most recent trip to Rome this past April my sister and I enjoyed a fantastic walk with Walks of Italy and I highly recommend you check them out!

-Walks of Italy: Twilight City Stroll & Gelato Tasting- a review
+Walks of Italy – An Incredible Twilight City Stroll + Gelato Tasting

 Our tour began at Piazza Navona, one of the most famous and beautiful piazzas in Rome, built on top of the Stadium of Domitian which dates back to 1st century AD.
 The piazza today is a beautiful testament to Baroque Roman architecture.